-Tri Color Blood Favites Coral (Favites spp) is an amazing hard coral, that has a smooth velvet textured outside that is a rich purple color.
+Tri Color Blood Favites (Favites spp) is an amazing hard coral, that has a smooth velvet textured outside that is a rich purple color.

 The Favites Corals are a large polyp stony (LPS) corals that closely resemble the human brain and therefore often referred to as Brain, Closed Brain, Pineapple or Honeycomb Coral.
 The Favites Corals are known to be extremely aggressive, expanding their sweeper tentacles at night that journey well beyond the base of the colony.